 Frequently Asked Questions

 What can I use to brush my dog’s teeth?

 Dog toothbrushes come in many forms, from finger brushes to long plastic toothbrushes.
 Which particular brush suits your pooch’s pearly whites depends on their temperament and the shape of their mouth.
-And remember, there’s nothing wrong with using an appropriately-sized human toothbrush, but you mustn’t use human toothpaste, as the fluoride is toxic to dogs.
-Choose a pet-safe toothpaste, available in several different meaty flavors to help your dog enjoy dental hygiene time.
+And remember, there’s nothing wrong with using an appropriately-sized human toothbrush, but you should never use human toothpaste, as fluoride is toxic to dogs.
+Choose a pet-safe toothpaste, available in several different meaty flavors, to help your dog enjoy dental hygiene time.